Lartsch/FediAct/README.md

 >     - It's not a Mastodon instance (not supported yet)
 >     - Element identifiers might change over time (extension needs to be updated)
 >     - Instance has turned off public API endpoints or changed to custom paths (not sure if this is even possible)
+>     - Instance has disabled external resolving (working on a fix)
 >
 > So please be aware, that this extension can fail in some cases.
 Feel free to submit pull requests / issues.